 Mansell’s race weekend started disastrously, as he was the innocent party in a warm up shunt with independent driver Mark Lemmer, meaning his Mondeo had to be rebuilt before the race meeting.
 The team rushed the Mondeo back to the WSR base overnight to fit a new rear onto the chassis.

 The race weekend proper approached and there was a special atmosphere developing in the paddock and grandstands.
-You could tell that this wasn’t going to be just any old BTCC meeting.
+You could tell that this wasn’t going to be just any old BTCC meeting, as John Cleland told us.

 Qualifying was a mixed bag for Nigel.
 He pulled off a stunning lap in the one-shot showdown to bag 3rd place for the Sprint race, but found himself in 19th place on the grid for the feature.